superbasicxyz/airtabler/README.md

 ### `.destroy(recordId)` or `.destroy([recordIds])`

-Delete single record by it"s `id` or up to 10 records by passing an array of `id`s.
+Delete single record by its `id` or up to 10 records by passing an array of `id`s.
 The 10 records limit is a restriction of the Airtable API.

 Parameters: `recordIds`: `string | string[]` _Required_